 As mentioned, the Level Bolt is compatible with Apple HomeKit, so if you have a HomeKit hub, you can control the lock via Siri and with an Apple Watch.
 You can also use HomeKit to automatically unlock the door when you arrive home, and receive notifications when others use the lock, or if the lock’s battery is getting low.

 An update as of June 2021 made the lock compatible with both Alexa and Ring.

 HomeKit also lets you set up some pretty good automations; for example, you can program a Good Night routine that would shut off your lights and lock your doors.

 Level Lock: Verdict

 Smart locks are one of the more popular smart home devices, because they add an extra layer of security and convenience to your house.
 But not everyone wants a high-tech looking gadget bolted to their door.
 Once the Level Bolt is installed, it disappears from sight, maintaining the aesthetics of your door from both the inside and out.
 It works well, and syncs seamlessly with Apple HomeKit.

 Those two things aside, testing for our Level Lock review proved this to be a capable smart lock.
-Level Bolt will appeal to HomeKit users who want a completely concealed smart lock to guard their home.
+Level Bolt will appeal to Alexa and HomeKit users who want a completely concealed smart lock to guard their home.